-Malle Leis (born 1940 in Viljandi), a legendary oil-painter and graphic artist, has charmed generations of art lovers with her highly distinctive, strikingly vivid works.
+Malle Leis (1940-2017), a legendary oil-painter and graphic artist, has charmed generations of art lovers with her highly distinctive, strikingly vivid works.

 Leis acquired artistic education at Tartu School of Art (1958-1961) and ERKI (1961-1967); she was a member of the well-known artist grouping ANK 64.
 Leis became a master of classical styles, such as still life, landscape, figurative composition and portrait, she has also made a strong contribution to the development of serigraphy as a printmaker.